StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

     !!! note "Using a different storage solution?"
         If you're using another storage system, create a ReadWriteMany PV following your tool’s documentation, then continue with the next step.

-2. Create a PersistentVolume manifest.
+2. Create a PV manifest.

     This manifest indicates how pods should connect to your NFS server: